 Jolene is an inversion: Although it seems like she was the one who was making the fighters disappear, it was actually her boss, Grubba, who did the deed.
 And while she was trying to betray him, it was actually due to the fact that she wanted to stop him knowing how much of a scumbag he really was.

-Has to be parodied in Chapter 3.
-While in the vent, the person you're spying on basically goes over his entire diabolical plan to himself.
+In Chapter 3, while in the vent, the person you're spying on basically goes over his entire diabolical plan to himself.
 Just to grab your attention, he more or less says "And since I'm talking out loud here, I'll just put this extremely important piece of paper in this desk drawer here and leave.
 Ah, there we go.
 Right there in the drawer, nobody's gonna steal it at all."

 Merlon, Merluvlee, and Co.
 Explained in game, by Mr. Wonky (an NPC whom you pay for information), that they're from a tribe that names people according to profession, hence why this trend continues into Super Paper Mario.

-False Innocence Trick: Although it appears that the "evil" beings trapped in the black chests were originally good (the game appears to imply that they were the original four heroes of legend), the end result is the same nonetheless.
+False Innocence Trick: Although it appears that the beings trapped in the black chests were originally the four heroes of legend and thus good guys, the end result is the same nonetheless.
 They plead for Mario to let them out, so of course, he does.
 They curse him as thanks.
 Kind of subverted, because the curses help you, to the point that you literally cannot continue without "acquiring" them.

 Foregone Conclusion: Luigi's Adventure.
 Before Luigi actually finishes his adventure, the book based on his adventure starts to release.
 The first volume of Super Luigi's first paragraph starts something like this: Have you ever tried your hardest to do something, fail, and then feel like you completely wasted your time.
 This is a story much like that.
 Now, this is a pretty accurate statement, consideringthe source.
 Except for the fact that Luigi isn't done with his quest yet.
 He won't be for at least two more chapters of Mario's Adventure.
 How does the book know?